Saltfarmer/BBC-recommendation-system/README.md

 ## Literature Reviews

 The content-based news recommendation system is already has been researched by [Kompan & Bielikova, 2010](Kompan, M., & Bieliková, M. (2010, September).
 Content-based news recommendation.
 In *International conference on electronic commerce and web technologies* (pp. 61-72).
 Springer, Berlin, Heidelberg.).
 The paper recommendation system uses Title, Article content, Names & Places, Keywords, Category, and Coleman-Liau Index (CLI).
 For the recommendation part, they use Cosine-Similarity as similarity measurement as a recommendation of one article to another article.
-In my case, I am using **K-Means clustering ** as a recommendation for the related content.
+In my case, **I am using K-Means clustering as a recommendation for the related content**.

 From the perspective of BBC as a provider, based on the [2020-2021 Annual Report](https://downloads.bbc.co.uk/aboutthebbc/reports/annualreport/2020-21.pdf#page=20) I can get the value from the provider.
 According to the report, there are 5 things to measure audience performance started from.
 One of them is to **provide impartial news and information to help people to understand and engage with the world around them**.
 This recommendation system will provide you with more engaging news and interesting news depending either on only the same cluster or the same cluster and the same category.